Cyberes/ha-webcam-intelligence/README.md

 _Use AI vision to summarize current weather conditions from a webcam._

-This uses a webcam to generate a current weather conditions summary via the Anthropic API.
+This uses a webcam to generate a current weather conditions summary via AI.
+Supports OpenAI and Anthropic.

 The entity's state is the generated summary compressed via Brotli and encoded in Base91 in order to keep the length of the state under the maximum of 255 characters.